 🗯 For more complex installations you should create a containerized environment.

-💡 See the the Python documentation pages for each Python environment as there might be some environment-specific instructions.
+💡 See the Docs CSC pages for each Python module for more details, as there may be some environment-specific instructions.

 💬 Let’s install a library called coverage